 My money goes directly to the maker, as it should, after deducting incidentals such as tax, shipping charges, and commissions charged by platforms like eBay.

-But when it comes to mezcal, most of what US consumers pay out of pocket does not go to the producer.
+But when it comes to mezcal, most of what US consumers pay out of pocket does not go to the producer or importer.
 Imagine that you, after having tried our mezcals at a tasting event, want to buy a bottle directly from us.
 Or your favorite bar / restaurant / wine & spirits shop is interested in stocking our mezcals, and contacts us to place an order.
 Our hands are tied, as much as we would love to sell our mezcals to you right there and then.

 You Could Save A Lot, If Not for the Three-Tier System